ForgeRock/BehavioSec/README.md

 The sample code described herein is provided on an "as is" basis, without warranty of any kind, to the fullest extent permitted by law.
 BehavioSec does not warrant or guarantee the individual success developers may have in implementing the sample code on their development platforms or in production configurations.

 BehavioSec does not warrant, guarantee or make any representations regarding the use, results of use, accuracy, timeliness or completeness of any data or information relating to the sample code.
-ForgeRock disclaims all warranties, expressed or implied, and in particular, disclaims all warranties of merchantability, and warranties related to the code, or any service or software related thereto.
+BehavioSec disclaims all warranties, expressed or implied, and in particular, disclaims all warranties of merchantability, and warranties related to the code, or any service or software related thereto.

 BehavioSec shall not be liable for any direct, indirect or consequential damages or costs of any type arising out of any action taken by you or others related to the sample code.